s-kostyaev/ivy-erlang-complete/README.md

 ## Current state

 For now project is useful but can contain some bugs.
-For now there are context sensitive completions for:
+There are context sensitive completions for:
 * local functions
 * module names
 * module functions